Towards fully predictive gyrokinetic full-f simulations: validation and triangularity studies in TCV: Simulation Setup

 For plasma parameters, we consider deuterium ions with mass $m_i = 2.01\,m_p$ (where $m_p$ is the proton mass) and kinetic electrons with realistic ion-electron mass ratio, $m_e/m_i=2.7\times 10^{-4}$.
 The reference temperature for both species is set to $T_{e0} = T_{i0} = 100$ eV, with a reference density of $n_0 = 2\times10^{19}$ m$^{-3}$.
 The reference magnetic field amplitude is set to the value at the center of the OMP, i.e. $B_{0} = 1.13$~T. Consequently, the reference ion sound speed is $c_{s0} = \sqrt{T_{e0}/m_i} \simeq 6.9\times 10^4$~m/s, the reference sound Larmor radius is $\rho_{s0} \simeq 1.3\times 10^{-3}$~m, the sound wave propagation time is $R_\text{axis}/c_{s0} \simeq 1.0\times 10^{-5} $~s.
 We report reference collision times and frequencies in Tab.~\ref{tab:collision_freq}.

 For each discharge, we set the flux tube geometry by fitting the Miller equilibrium model parameters (such as elongation, triangularity, and Shafranov shift) to the magnetic equilibrium reconstruction data at the LCFS, obtained from EFIT, using the least squares method.
-The safety factor profile $q(R)$ is obtained by applying a cubic fit to the magnetic equilibrium reconstruction data for $r \geq 0.6$, where the cutoff is chosen to focus on the edge region and avoid core-specific features that are not relevant for the present work.
+The safety factor profile $q(R)$ is obtained by applying a cubic fit to the magnetic equilibrium reconstruction data for \modifi{$r/a \geq 0.6$}, where the cutoff is chosen to focus on the edge region and avoid core-specific features that are not relevant for the present work.
 The key geometry parameters, such as elongation, triangularity, and Shafranov shift, are summarized in Tab.~\ref{tab:tcv_geom_param} for both PT and NT discharges.
 Aside from the triangularity---which is positive for PT and negative for NT---most of the shaping parameters are kept constant between the two configurations.
 We note however a larger Shafranov shift in the NT discharge, and a larger safety factor in the PT discharge.
-The resulting magnetic equilibria are illustrated in Fig.~\ref{fig:tcv_miller_equilibrium}.
+The resulting magnetic equilibria are illustrated in Fig.~\ref{fig:tcv_miller_equilibrium}. \modifi{For the rest of this manuscript, we use the normalized minor radius, $r/a$, to refer to radial locations at the OMP, where $r/a=1$ corresponds to the LCFS/separatrix location.}

 The simulation domain used in \gkyl{} covers both closed and open field line regions, enabling study of edge and scrape-off layer (SOL) dynamics with turbulence seeded by first-principles edge GK microinstability.
 The flux tube domain extends radially 4 cm inside the LCFS and 8 cm into the SOL, yielding $L_x\simeq 100\rho_{s0}$.
 The bi-normal length is set to $L_{y}=150\rho_{s0}$, yielding $L_y \simeq 14$ cm.
 In the parallel direction, the flux tube wraps toroidally to cover one poloidal turn, which is sufficient at high magnetic shear, where parallel correlation length is small.